6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 Most agents will let you tour a few houses with them before you sign a buyer’s agency agreement, but some are required by either their broker or their state to get a signed agreement upfront.

-Don’t get pressured into signing a contract โ wait until you’re comfortable committing to the agent, even if it means you can’t tour houses immediately.
+Don’t get pressured into signing a contract.
+Wait until you’re comfortable committing to the agent, even if it means you can’t tour houses immediately.

 If possible, tour houses with multiple buyer’s agents before signing an agreement so that you can compare their styles and real estate knowledge.

-On the flip side, don’t string a buyer’s agent along โ if you like them and you’re confident they can do the job, it’s reasonable to sign an agreement.
+On the flip side, don’t string a buyer’s agent along.
+If you like them and you’re confident they can do the job, it’s reasonable to sign an agreement.

 A buyer’s agent who knows you’re committed to working with them has a guarantee they’ll get paid when you buy a house.
 This provides extra motivation for them to step up and help you find the right deal.